 What is the definition of turbulence?

-The definition of turbulence is a sudden, violent shift in airflow.
+Flight turbulence is something most passengers hate.
+What is turbulence?
+The meaning of turbulence is a sudden, violent shift in airflow.
 It creates up and down currents caused by irregular atmospheric motion.
+You can also define turbulence as that sudden jerking you sometimes feel in an airplane!

+So, what does understanding turbulent flow have to do with safe flying?
 We were in the clouds, Instrument Meteorological Conditions (IMC), and flying in an area without radar coverage.
 My first officer (FO) was busy programming the Citation jet’s system with the latitude and longitude coordinates instructed by Bangladesh controllers.
-I was focused on leveling the Citation at FL390 (39,000’).
+I focused on leveling the Citation at FL390 (39,000’).
 Suddenly the FO pointed upward exclaiming, “Oh my!”

 I looked up in the direction he had been pointing right into the belly of an Airbus.
 The mammoth jet was so close that we could see the rivets on the underside of the plane.
 Immediately, our Crew Resource Management (CRM) training went into action, anticipating what was likely next: wake turbulence.
 Knowing turbulence could cause structural damage, I slowed the jet below maneuvering speed.
 The FO monitored gauges with verbal callouts, “Airspeed 116, crosschecked.”

-The relief pilot had been napping in the cabin when the turbulence hit.
+The relief pilot had been napping in the cabin when it hit.
 Within moments, he was in the cockpit.
 While trying to keep his footing he shouted, “What the heck?!”
-The situation was explained quickly enough.
-The next few minutes seemed like hours while the turbulence forced our small jet into anything but upright.
-Once the Citation was through the Airbus’s vortices, the remainder of our flight to Hanoi was uneventful.
+He understood the situation quickly enough.
+The next few minutes seemed like hours while the forces sent our small jet into anything but upright.
+Once our Citation passed through the Airbus’s vortices, the remainder of our flight to Hanoi was uneventful.

 Turbulence can be caused by many different conditions – wind, storms, jet stream and objects near the plane, such as mountain ranges.
-These conditions can range from the surface up to all flight levels, and there is no real way to forecast turbulence or see it on a map.
+These conditions can range from the surface up to all flight levels, and there is no real way to forecast this phenomenon or see it on a map.
 During my world flight in the Citation, I experienced wake turbulence at altitude.
-Years prior, I experienced wake turbulence during take-off in my small, 2-seat Grumman.
+Years prior, I experienced it during take-off in my small, 2-seat Grumman.

-On this particular day I had been holding short while a large cargo jet was cleared for departure.
+On that particular day, I had been holding short while a large cargo jet was cleared for departure.
 The jet was departing with a light quarterly tailwind on the cross runway.
 The air traffic controller cleared me for departure as the large jet cleared the runway.
-Then the controller followed with, “Caution: wake turbulence.”
-I had been taught wake turbulence avoidance and knew the hazards.
-I followed the proper procedures as practiced during my initial training and as published in the Aeronautical Information Manual (AIM) Chapter 7, section 3.
-I recalled the least favorable conditions were a heavy, clean aircraft with a light quarterly tailwind.
+The controller followed with, “Caution: wake turbulence.”
+I knew about wake turbulence avoidance and knew the hazards.
+I recalled the least favorable conditions are a heavy, clean aircraft with a light quarterly tailwind.

 The opportunity to climb did not present itself.
 Less than 500’ above the runway, the vortices pushed my Grumman down.
 Already at full power, the best I could do was keep the wings level and fly the airplane.
-The critical lesson I learned from this experience was the least favorable wind conditions and to factor in cross runways.
+I learned a critical lesson from this experience regarding the least favorable wind conditions and to factor in cross runways.
+Turbulence has the potential to be dangerous.
+Then and now, I keep this in mind when flying.

 Student pilots learn that air is a fluid.
 Air can be measured and has weight.
 Turbulence is caused when an airplane flies through waves of air that are irregular or violent, which cause the aircraft to bounce around yawing, pitching, or rolling.
-Turbulence can be compared to two oceans meeting.
-Both oceans have large waves and currents that as the collide create even larger waves and currents.
+You can compare turbulence to two oceans meeting.
+Both oceans have large waves and currents that, as they collide, create even larger waves and currents.
+Some pilots use a turbulence tracker or forecasting tool.
+These do not tell where there will be turbulence.
+Instead, they suggest where conditions exist for turbulence to occur.
+It is nearly impossible to plan for it, so pilots train to be ready.

 - Wake turbulence forms behind an aircraft as it passes through the air creating wingtip vortices.
 These vortices can remain in the air or over the ground for up to three minutes after the passage of an aircraft.
 The greatest vortex strength occurs when the generating aircraft is HEAVY, CLEAN, and SLOW.